gvolpe/blog-comments/_posts/2019-08-22-functional-dependencies-and-type-families.md

 comments: true
 ---

 In the past few months I have learnt a lot!
-Probably the coolest stuff has been about Functional Dependencies and Type Families, so this is my attempt to explain it in order to gain a better understanding and hopefully help someone else out there as well.
+Probably the coolest stuff has been about [Functional Dependencies](https://wiki.haskell.org/Functional_dependencies) and [Type Families](https://wiki.haskell.org/GHC/Type_families), so this is my attempt to explain it in order to gain a better understanding and hopefully help someone else out there as well.

 So please be kind if you see any mistake, let me know and I'll try to fix it :)

 ### A motivating example

-Here's a `Ctx` record defining the application dependencies (taken from [exchange-rates](https://github.com/gvolpe/exchange-rates)):
+One of the fun applications I've worked on is [exchange-rates](https://github.com/gvolpe/exchange-rates), which uses the [RIO Monad](https://www.fpcomplete.com/blog/2017/07/the-rio-monad) (basically `ReaderT` + `IO`).

+When defining dependencies using such effect is very common to do it using the [Has typeclass approach](https://www.fpcomplete.com/blog/2017/06/readert-design-pattern) (or how I prefer to call it, the *classy lenses Has pattern*) instead of passing the whole context / environment.

+Following this approach, I have defined a polymorphic `Ctx` record that represents the appliation context (or dependencies).
+It looks as follows:

 {% highlight haskell %}
 data Ctx m = Ctx